Brown bear: Behavior and life history

 A 2014 study revealed that brown bears peaked in activity around the morning and early evening hours.
 Although activity can happen day or night, bears that live in locations where they are apt to interact with humans are more likely to be fully nocturnal.

 In areas with little interaction, many adult bears are primarily crepuscular, while yearlings and newly independent bears appear to be most active throughout the day.
 From summer through autumn, a brown bear can double its weight from what it was in the spring, gaining up to 180 kg of fat, on which it relies to make it through winter, when it becomes lethargic.
 Although they are not full hibernators and can be woken easily, both sexes prefer to den in a protected spot during the winter months.
 Hibernation dens may be located at any spot that provides cover from the elements and that can accommodate their bodies, such as a cave, crevice, cavernous tree roots, or hollow logs.

-Brown bears have one of the largest brains of any extant carnivoran relative to their body size and have been shown to engage in tool use, which requires advanced cognitive abilities.
+Brown bears have one of the largest brains of any extant carnivoran relative to their body size.
+One bear was observed using a barnacle-covered stone to scratch itself, an example of tool use.
+However, this example remains an isolated incident and more studies are needed to determine how frequent such behavior is.
 This species is mostly solitary, although bears may gather in large numbers at major food sources (e.g., open garbage dumps or rivers containing spawning salmon) and form social hierarchies based on age and size.
 Adult male bears are particularly aggressive and are avoided by adolescent and subadult males, both at concentrated feeding opportunities and chance encounters.
 Females with cubs rival adult males in aggression and are much more intolerant of other bears than single females.
 Young adolescent males tend to be least aggressive and have been observed in nonantagonistic interactions with each other.
 Dominance between bears is asserted by making a frontal orientation, showing off canine teeth, muzzle twisting, and neck stretching, to which a subordinate will respond with a lateral orientation, by turning away and dropping the head, and by sitting or lying down.
 During combat, bears use their paws to strike their opponents in the chest or shoulders and bite the head or neck.